vafakaramzadegan/EasyDraw/README.md

 # EasyDraw
 A graphical library built for visual arts.
 EasyDraw is built on top of tkinter and has more functionalities.

+EasyDraw is inspired by Processing.

 ![Rotating Polygon](https://raw.githubusercontent.com/vafakaramzadegan/EasyDraw/master/images/rotating-polygon.gif)

 ## Prequisites
-EasyDraw requires `Pillow` and `pyscreenshot`. these packages will be automatically installed along with EasyDraw.
+EasyDraw requires `Pillow`, `multipledispatch` and `pyscreenshot`.these packages will be automatically installed along with EasyDraw.

 ## Installation
 EasyDraw can be installed with **pip**: